nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 I sanded over the whole thing, front and back, several times.
 I want this to be as smooth as possible.

 When I finished, I used stainable wood filler to fill in the gaps between pieces of wood.
-This stuff is great because you can sand it after it dries and, as the name suggests, can stain it as well.
+This stuff is great because you can sand it after it dries and, as the name suggests, can stain it to match.

 ### Step six:

-For stain, I chose Minwax in Early American.
+For stain, I went with Minwax in Early American.
 I didn't want it to be the same color as my table and this stain is very warm and lovely without being too red or too dark.
 I did one coat and I used a thin rag to apply the stain.

 Once dry, you can apply polyurethane to seal it all up.
 Do a couple of coats and sand with fine-grit sandpaper before your final coat to get an ultra-smooth finish.